emilianoyoung/ai/_posts/_archive/2019-12-03-aws-launches-sagemaker-studio-a-web-based-ide-for-machine-learning.md

         width: 700
         height: 350
   - title: "Data Scientist Uses Deep Learning to Predict BTC Price in Real-Time"
     excerpt: "In a blog post published on Dec.
-2, researcher Abinhav Sagar demonstrated a four-step process for how to use machine learning technology to forecast prices in a sector he purported is ..."
+2, researcher Abinhav Sagar demonstrated a four-step process for how to use machine learning technology to forecast prices in a sector he purported is “relatively unpredictable” as compared with traditional markets.
+Sagar prefaced his demonstration by noting that while machine learning has achieved some ..."
     publishedDateTime: 2019-12-03T09:16:00Z
     sourceUrl: https://cointelegraph.com/news/data-scientist-uses-deep-learning-to-predict-btc-price-in-real-time
     ampUrl: https://cointelegraph.com/news/data-scientist-uses-deep-learning-to-predict-btc-price-in-real-time/amp